 In the normal course of business, the Company enters into agreements that contain a variety of representations and provide for general indemnification.
 The Company's exposure under these agreements is unknown because it involves claims that may be made against the Company in the future.
 In addition, the Company has entered into indemnification agreements with members of its board of directors and its executive officers that will require the Company, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors or officers.
 To date, the Company has not paid any claims or been required to defend any action related to its indemnification obligations.
-As of March 31, 2024, the Company does not have any material indemnification claims that were probable or reasonably possible and consequently has not recorded related liabilities.
+As of September 30, 2024, the Company does not have any material indemnification claims that were probable or reasonably possible and consequently has not recorded related liabilities.

-Legal
+Legal Proceedings

-The Company is not party to any material legal proceedings at this time.
 From time to time, the Company may become involved in various legal proceedings that arise in the ordinary course of its business.
+The Company is not party to any material legal proceedings as of September 30, 2024.

-8. Stock-based compensation
+7. Stock-Based Compensation

-The 2023 Stock Option and Incentive Plan (2023 Plan), was adopted by the board of directors, approved by the Company's stockholders on July 4, 2023, and became effective on July 13, 2023, replacing a prior share-based incentive plan.
-The number of shares initially reserved for issuance under the 2023 Plan was 2,585,968, which automatically increased by 855,016 shares on January 1, 2024 and will increase each January 1 thereafter, by (i) 4% of the outstanding number of shares of our Series A common stock on the immediately preceding December 31 or (ii) a lesser number of shares as determined by the compensation committee of the board of directors.
-As such, as of March 31, 2024, the maximum number of shares with respect to which awards may be issued under the 2023 Plan was 3,440,984, and 2,276,663 shares were available for future grant thereunder.
+The 2023 Stock Option and Incentive Plan (2023 Plan) was adopted by the board of directors, approved by the Company's stockholders on July 4, 2023, and became effective on July 13, 2023, replacing the 2017 Equity Incentive Plan.
+The number of shares initially reserved for issuance under the 2023 Plan was 2,585,968, which automatically increased by 855,016 shares on January 1, 2024 and will increase each January 1 thereafter, by (i) 4% of the outstanding number of shares of the Company's Series A common stock on the immediately preceding December 31 or (ii) a lesser number of shares as determined by the compensation committee of the board of directors.
+As of September 30, 2024, the aggregate maximum number of shares reserved for issuance under the 2023 Plan was 3,440,984, of which 1,729,910 shares were available for future grant.
+Option grants issued under the 2023 Plan are exercisable for up to 10 years from the date of issuance.